petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/using-a-microservice-client-extension.md

 }
 ```

 This call provides the client with a token, which the client can use as a bearer token when requesting the resources from the `/dad/joke` route in the resource server.
 The client code doesn't need to worry about the location of the server it's requesting, as this information is encapsulated in the OAuth 2 application.
 In self-hosted environments it's declared in the OAuth application user agent's `client-extension.yaml` properties, as `.serviceAddress` and `.serviceScheme`.
-In LXC environments the resource server is controlled by Liferay, so no declaration of its location is necessary.
+In Liferay SaaS environments the resource server is controlled by Liferay, so no declaration of its location is necessary.
 This sets up authorization code flow for the client and resource server communication, so all that's left is for the client to call the endpoint in the resource server. `DadJoke.js` fetches from the `/dad/joke` route like this:

 ```js
 React.useEffect(() => {